uofs-simlab/Summa-Actors/README.md

 # SUMMA-Actors: Structure for Unifying Multiple Modeling Alternatives with Actors

 SUMMA-Actors is a modified version of the already existing SUMMA software that can be found [here](https://github.com/CH-Earth/summa#readme).
-SUMMA-Actors is a modification of SUMMA that uses the Actor Model to increase scalability and fault-tolerance.
-The actor which is known as the basic unit of concurrent computation is at the heart of this software.
-SUMMA-Actors is built using the [C++ Actor Framework](https://github.com/actor-framework/actor-framework).
+SUMMA-Actors uses the Actor Model to increase scalability and fault-tolerance.
+It is built using the [C++ Actor Framework](https://github.com/actor-framework/actor-framework).

 ## Documentation
 A more in-depth documentation can be found [here](https://summa-actors.readthedocs.io/en/latest/)

 ## Compiling Summa-Actors
-SUMMA-Actors is written in C++ and FORTRAN and can be compiled with a C++ and FORTRAN compiler from the GNU Compiler Collection.
-We have compiled SUMMA-Actors with the following compilers:
+SUMMA-Actors is written in C++ and FORTRAN and is currently tested for the following compilers:
  * g++
  * gfortran